Health Professions Council of South Africa

-The Health Professions Council of South Africa (HPCSA) is a statutory regulator of healthcare professions in South Africa.
-The council promotes healthcare, determines standards of education and training, and sets and maintains standards of ethical professional practice for professions incorporated by the Health Professions Act No. 56 of 1974.
+The Health Professions Council of South Africa (HPCSA) is the statutory body regulating specific healthcare professions within South Africa.
+The council oversees healthcare practice, establishes standards for education and training, and upholds ethical professional standards as prescribed by the Health Professions Act No. 56 of 1974.

 History

 The Health Professions Council of South Africa was established in 1974 under the Health Professions Act No. 56 of 1974.
 Regulation of medicine and allied professions in South Africa began in the 19th century, with the establishment of the Colonial Medical Council in the Cape Province in 1891.
 The Natal Medical Council was then established in 1896, followed by the Medical and Pharmacy Council of the Orange River Colony in 1904 and the Transvaal Medical Council in 1905.

 Following the formation of the Union of South Africa, the South African Medical and Dental Council (SAMDC) was formed in accordance with Act 13 of 1928 to fulfil the functions of the former provincial councils.
 Act 56 of 1974 replaced Act 13 of 1928, and the HPCSA as it exists currently was formed.
 The SAMDC continues as a separate legal entity.